alexkemp9/Conteg/README.md

-# Conteg
+# *Conteg*
 A Content-Negotiation + Cache-Control Class for PHP-produced HTTP web-output

 Web Servers such as Apache by default will auto-negotiate web-page delivery when getting a Request.
 All of that is lost if you use PHP to produce web-pages on-the-fly from a database (a web Forum being the classic case).
 If you use PHP you have to manage the entire process of Cache-Control and Content-Negotiation yourself, which is more than a bit daunting.

-Conteg is a pre-built toolset to make it possible to conduct Content-Negotiation + Cache-Control.
+Conteg is a pre-built tool-set to make it possible to conduct Content-Negotiation + Cache-Control.
 If implemented, then pages should be delivered both more quickly and consume less bandwidth.
 The include file is a monolithic class.
 It attempts to make the entire span of HTTP/1.1 Content-Negotiation & Cache-Control available for use.
 Some Negotiation is auto-conducted internally, but most is external, and is operated by values provided within the single setup parameter.

 ## *History*
 - HTTP/0.9 :: 1989 (begun by TimBL) (zero content negotiation nor cache-control)